 After the capital finally settled into some semblance of calm early in 2005, and with the U.S. observing the beginning of economic recovery, Jason began the process of relocating to Austin, Texas to start a new life.
 Once in Austin, Jason quickly settled into the role of Senior Software Technologist at NetQoS.
 Jason later cashed out when NetQoS was sold to CA in early 2010 and began his move to Washington state to help get a new startup get off the ground called Vote iQ.
 Vote iQ evolved into iQ Technologies, the premiere solution for enterprise social solutions where Jason was the Chief Technical Officer until October of 2013.

-Jason is currently the Distinguished Engineer at Packet Design (www.packetdesign.com) in Silicon Valley.
-In his spare time he researches free energy, creates music and Open Source software for the world to use and hopefully make the world a better place.
+Jason is currently the Senior Software Architect at HOPZERO (www.hopzero.com) in Austin Texas.
+In his spare time he researches free energy, creates music and contributes to Open Source software for the world to use and hopefully, make the world a better place.